apnadkarni/blt/man/datatable.rst

   Describes *traceName*.

-*tableName* **trace names**
+*tableName* **trace names** ?\ *pattern*...\ ?

   Returns a list of the traces currently registered.
 This includes cell, row, and column traces.
+If one of *pattern* arguments are present, then any of the trace names matching one of the patterns is returned.

 *tableName* **trace row** *row* *how* *command*